Omnium Gatherum: History

-In August 2010, Omnium Gatherum announced that they had signed a deal with Lifeforce Records for their next release, and that their longtime rhythm guitarist Harri Pikka had left the band.
-Their official statement read "We're really sorry to announce also that Harri Pikka has silently decided to flee the OG crew after 13 years of solid service.
+In August 2010, Omnium Gatherum announced that they had signed with Lifeforce Records for their next release, and that rhythm guitarist Harri Pikka had left the band.
+Their official statement read, "We're really sorry to announce also that Harri Pikka has silently decided to flee the OG crew after 13 years of solid service.
 We don't know his exact reasons for this but maybe someday mr. Mystery Man tells us… :) At the moment we've decided to finish the new album as a 5-piece unit, but we have the best possible live guitar unit called Joonas Koto (Malpractice / Ex-To/Die/For / Ex-Hateframe) filling the second guitar live duties at the moment and it rocks!"
-Omnium Gatherum entered the studio to record their fifth studio album for an early 2011 release.
-Lead guitarist Markus Vanhala handled all guitar parts for the recording.
-Mixing and mastering were handled by Dan Swanö.
+Omnium Gatherum recorded their fifth studio album for an early 2011 release.
+Markus Vanhala played all guitar parts for the recording.
+Swanö mixed and mastered the album.

 Their fifth album, New World Shadows, was released in Germany, Austria and Switzerland on 4 February 2011, in Finland, Sweden and Hungary on 9 February, the rest of Europe on 7 February, and North America on 1 March.
 It topped the Finnish album charts and was on the fifth position on the official national album chart, as well as placing first on the Finnish Rumba indie chart.
 The album was recorded during the period of August–October 2010.
 After its release, Omnium Gatherum toured Europe with Rotting Christ in April/May 2011.

-On 17 June 2011, it was announced that Joonas "Jope" Koto had joined Omnium Gatherum as their new full-time second guitarist, replacing Harri Pikka.
+On 17 June 2011, it was announced that Joonas "Jope" Koto had joined Omnium Gatherum as full-time second guitarist, replacing Harri Pikka.

-On 10 July 2015, the band announced that they had almost finished the recordings for a new album.
+On 10 July 2015, the band announced that they had almost finished recording a new album.
 The album, Grey Heavens, was released in 2016.

 In 2021, Omnium Gatherum released their ninth studio album, Origin, and announced a North American tour supported by Allegaeon and Black Crown Initiate.